revilo1882/bank_tech_test/README.md

 The whole project was build using a TDD approach and has 17 test all passing with 100% coverage.
 Rubocop and a ruby linter were used as style guides.

+### Update
+I have now decided that the account object was redundant so decided the have the user interact with the Balance object.
+This has now been renamed Account and the methods renamed so the functionality is the same.
+As a result 3 tests were removed.

 ## User Stories

 ```